-UConn Law Off-Campus Interview Programs - New York, NY and Boston, MA
+UConn Law Off-Campus Interview Program in Boston and Resume Collection Program in New York - New York, NY and Boston, MA

-Held separately in late August, these Law School sponsored programs bring legal employers from the greater New York and Boston areas together to meet with our students prior to the start of the fall semester.
+Held separately in July through early August, these Law School sponsored programs facilitate applications and interviews prior to the start of the fall semester.

 UConn Law Fall On-Campus Interview Program - Hartford, CT

-From late August through September, the Law School hosts employers on-campus who are interviewing for summer and post-graduate job opportunities.
+From mid-August through September, the Law School hosts employers on-campus who are interviewing for summer and post-graduate job opportunities.

 Annual Public Interest Legal Career Reception - New York, NY

-Held in August every year by a consortium of tri-state area law schools, this reception brings together hundreds of public interest and government employers at the New York City Bar Association.
+Held in August or September every year by a consortium of tri-state area law schools, this reception brings together hundreds of public interest and government employers in New York City.